manji-0/blog/docs/blog/2021/what-are-the-sre-activities-for-complex-and-large-services.md

 Job Description: https://linecorp.com/ja/career/position/1357 (Sorry, Japanese only...)

 If any of your readers have the same problem as mine, please contact me to exchange ideas.
-Actually, I can't speak English, but I can communicate in English via chat.
+I can't speak English, but I can communicate in English via chat.
 I am sure we will become good friends.

 (Ah, the company will arrange an interpreter for conversations with people interested in our position to have a pleasant discussion.
 Please feel free to do so.)